 - 6% earn more than $100,000 per year

-- EDUCATORS One-fourth of our members are teachers, professors or school superintendents.
-Most earn 13% more than their colleagues and they’re building a new global curriculum for America’s schools.
+- EDUCATORS: 1/4 of our members are teachers, professors or school superintendents.
+Most earn 13% more than their colleagues.
+They are building a new global curriculum for America’s schools.

-- MANAGERS Many operate businesses, sit on the boards of major corporations and foundations, and serve at all levels of local, state and federal governments.
+- MANAGERS: Many operate businesses, lead nonprofit organizations, sit on the boards of major corporations and foundations, and serve at all levels of local, state and federal governments.

-- PUBLIC LEADERS Half a dozen—Republican and Democrat—are members of Congress.
-They have served in the President’s cabinet.
-Others serve as college and university presidents and college deans.
+- PUBLIC LEADERS: Half a dozen—Republican and Democrat—are members of Congress.
+Five have served in the President’s cabinet and staff.
+Others serve as college and university presidents, college deans and ambassadors.

 Profile – Serving Peace Corps Volunteers

-8,000 WorldView readers are currently serving in Peace Corps in any of 73 countries.
-While 6% are older Americans (50+), and about 10% are middle-aged, the majority of volunteers are in their mid-twenties.
-The typical volunteer is a single, 25-year-old with a Bachelor’s degree, humanitarian instincts, and a firm belief that through Peace Corps he or she can make the world a better place.
+8,600 WorldView readers are currently serving in Peace Corps in any of 76 countries.
+Six percent are older Americans (50+), and about 10% are middle-aged, but the majority of volunteers are in their mid-twenties.
+The typical volunteer is a single 25-year-old with a bachelor’s degree, humanitarian instincts, and a firm belief that through Peace Corps he or she can make the world a better place.

 - 20’s 85%